omega8cc/boa/docs/BACKUP_USER.md

      mybackup restore <SERVICE>
      ```
    - This command will restore everything to your `/data/disk/your_username/static/restores/` folder.
+   - A restore is queued and run for you by the server.
+If the queued command is refused (arguments that fail validation, or a symlink where `static`, `static/control` or `remote_backups` should be a real directory) it is dropped without a message to you; your host can read the reason in `/var/log/mybackup_invalid_queued.log`.
    - If you need to restore just a specific directory or from a certain date, see the **Advanced Use** section below.

 5. **Monitor Usage**